Algebraic dynamic programming

 weight(::Type{Count}, ::Op) = Count(1)

-What the “counting semi ring”, really is, is the good old natural numbers.
+The “counting semi ring” is the good old natural numbers.
 Let’s use it on the Weight function, for a laugh

 let’s compare to what the free semiring gives us